-SEO – Search Engine Optimization is often considered as the most effective as well as ethical way to generate a steady flow of organic visits to your blog.
+SEO – Search Engine Optimization is often considered the most effective as well as an ethical way to generate a steady flow of organic visits to your blog.
 There are other modes as well such as viral content that can give you a sudden stream of traffic at your blog but then slowly the traffic will start to decline later on.
 The important task then becomes how to maintain the visitors’ flow that the blog generates through such viral content.

 Here’s how SEO becomes important.
 WordPress is an excellent platform that helps you set up your blog with the right settings which are required for doing ethical and effective SEO for your blog.
-Most importantly, you must set up all your WordPress options correctly in order to make a search engine friendly blog.
+Most importantly, you must set up all your WordPress options correctly in order to make a search engine-friendly blog.

 Today, we are sharing a very helpful guide that will help you understand the list of things you must look after in order to generate more traffic to your blog powered by WordPress through search queries from different search engines.